papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

-Papers We Love meet-ups are for anyone insterested in Computer Science and its origins to discuss academic research in a fun, engaging and respectful environment.
+Papers We Love meet-ups are for anyone insterested in Computer Science, Computer Engineering and its history to discuss academic research in a fun, engaging and respectful environment.

 We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the meet-up and at all Papers We Love events.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the meet-up and at all Papers We Love events and interactions on the GitHub repository and Meetup site(s).

-To make clear what is expected, all attendees, speakers, exhibitors, organizers and volunteers at any Papers We Love event are required to conform to the following Code of Conduct.
-Organizers will enforce this code throughout the event.
+To make clear what is expected, all attendees, speakers, exhibitors, organizers, contributors and volunteers are required to conform to the following Code of Conduct.
+Organizers will enforce this code of conduct.

 The Short Version
 -----------------